 Description: The Psychotic Disorders Division at New York Presbyterian Hospital—Westchester Campus comprises units or treatment programs that serve individuals with schizophrenia and other severe mental illnesses.
 The Division includes inpatient services in the Second Chance Program (3 North), an Acute ward (3 South), and the Partial Hospital Program program on 3A North.
 Second Chance (3 North) is an intermediate to long-term, 30-bed inpatient unit that enrolls people with schizophrenia, schizoaffective disorder, and bipolar disorder with psychotic features.
 The majority of enrollees in the program present with particularly severe forms of psychotic illness and many have been adjudged as “Treatment Refractory.”
 Many care recipients present with enduring, idiopathic negative symptoms that co-occur with profound deficits in the independent performance of activities of daily living and other areas of functional behavior.
 3 South is a 24-bed inpatient unit that provides psychiatric services to individuals with psychotic disorders including schizophrenia, schizoaffective disorder, and bipolar disorder with psychotic features.
 3 South focused on rapid evaluation, symptom stabilization, and crises intervention.
 The Partial Hospital Program (3A North) provides services for people with a range of psychotic disorders that are currently living in the community.
 The program provides symptom stabilization services, relapse prevention, psychotherapy, and case management.
 Care recipients in the program work on treatment and rehabilitative goals germane to their aspirations and valued social roles.

 The psychology extern will participate in the provision of modern, evidence-based psychosocial interventions for patients receiving services in these programs.
-The extern will learn group-based interventions such as cognitive remediation therapy (CRT), Social Cognition Training (SCT), social skills training (SST), functional adaptation skills training (FAST), and group-based cognitive behavioral therapy for psychosis (CBTp).
+The extern will learn group-based interventions such as cognitive remediation therapy (CRT), Social Cognition Training (SCT), social skills training (SST), functional adaptation skills training (FAST), group-based cognitive behavioral therapy for psychosis (CBTp), social cognition interaction training (SCIT), and Behavioral Treatment for Substance Abuse in Schizophrenia (BTSAS).
 The extern will be expected to develop competencies at providing these interventions by observing, co-leading, and subsequently leading groups.
 The extern will work within the context of inpatient multidisciplinary teams to provide brief individual psychotherapy services (e.g., individualized CBTp).
 The extern and will be exposed to the psychologist’s role as a provider of client- focused consultation services to other disciplines.
 The externship will provide exposure to rapid screening, assessments, and crises interventions.
 The extern may gain exposure to the use of schizophrenia-specific assessment measures including clinical interviews, rating scales, neurocognitive, and functional capacity assessment batteries.
 As an important aspect of the externship experience, the extern will be expected to participate in an ongoing research project and in the completion of manuscripts for journal submission.
 Externs without prior publications are especially encouraged to serve as co- authors on at least two manuscripts during the year.

 The extern’s specific academic goals will be identified at the beginning of the externship and activities will be negotiated and tailored to the student's goals.
 The extern’s putative activities are summarized as follows:

-1. Lead/co-lead group-based psychosocial treatments—CRT, SST, FAST, CBTp
+1. Lead/co-lead evidence-based group psychosocial treatments—CRT, SCT, SST, FAST, CBTp, SCIT, BTSAS

 2. Provide individual psychotherapy services